My-CMDhub/Django-Task-Manager/README.md

 ## Project Overview

-This project is a full-featured task manager built with Django and enhanced with AI automation.
+This project is a full-featured Nexus built with Django and enhanced with AI automation.
 It uses [Supabase](https://supabase.com) for user authentication and leverages [ngrok](https://ngrok.com) to make your local development server accessible on the internet for webhook and email verification flows.

 ---